-Johnston Health is committed to providing the highest quality care possible to our patients.
+Johnston Health is committed to providing the highest quality of care possible to our patients.
 Our goal is to provide safe and effective treatment to all of the patients in Johnston County and beyond.
 As a community hospital, we treat every patient like our friend and neighbor, and want them to feel that they have received excellent clinical care and customer service.
-We collect data and report on our quality of clinical care in the areas of heart attack, heart failure, pneumonia, and surgery.

-Johnston Health voluntarily participates in quality and performance surveys to measure our adherence to standards set by The Joint Commission and the Centers for Medicare and Medicaid Services (CMS).
-The data from these surveys is used to compare our quality of care with other hospitals throughout North Carolina and the nation.
+Johnston Health voluntarily participates in quality and performance metrics to measure our adherence to standards set by The Joint Commission and the Centers for Medicare and Medicaid Services (CMS).
+The data from these metrics is used to compare our quality of care with other hospitals throughout North Carolina and the nation.

 The Core Measures are derived from a set of quality indicators defined by the CMS.
 These indicators have been shown to reduce the risk of complications and prevent recurrences in the majority of patients who come to a hospital for treatment of a condition or illness.
 Core Measures help hospitals improve the quality of patient care by focusing on the actual results of care.

-Below are the Core Measure results for care and treatment for heart attack, heart failure, pneumonia, surgery, emergency treatment, and immunizations at Johnston Health for 2012.
+Below are the Core Measure results for care and treatment for heart attack, heart failure, pneumonia, surgery, emergency treatment, immunizations, stroke, venous thromboembolism therapy, and perinatal care at Johnston Health for July 2013 – June 2014.
 View our glossary of terms for a better understanding of specific conditions.